Crash Of The Magi

 Once negotiations were completed we had a plan.
 One of the three Dune-Winders was re-packed to take Pilot, Cookie, Tinker, Nom and I on a journey.
 The other two would be over-laden for a while but our wandering community had the capacity as long as the Hoppers took more baggage than usual.
 We were also allowed to borrow one Waft-Wing in case we needed it.
 Our intention was to take the aliens to within sight of the Shining City and then let them walk the rest of the way.
 Everyone then had what sleep they could at the crash site, with the Dune-Winders gathered around it.

 At dawn we all shared food and told tales.
 The castaways were reserved and told us very few things, but they were courteous and kind.
 Cookie shared some of his spices to combine with our stew.
 It was tasty and even our youngsters decided that the hefty alien was fine by us.
 Tinker examined a small clockwork toy that had recently been broken and fixed it with amazingly dexterous fingers.
-Some of us joked that it was fitting for a machine to fix a machine, even if nobody had confirmed that suspicion.
+Some of us joked that it was fitting for a machine to fix a machine, even if nobody had confirmed Nom's speculation.
 We were all too polite to ask many questions of our new guests.

 Finally the time came for us to get into the interconnected pods atop our Dune-Winder and prompt it to get moving.
 We waved to the caravan and started our journey.
 Nom and I were excited.
 In part it was because of our destination, in part it was the responsibility we both shared for this task, and in part it was the strangers sharing the journey with us.
 Pilot told us that we would be rewarded once they got home.
 At that Nom started singing a song of celebration.
 I however fretted that we had taken on too much and were too trusting of our new companions.
 This I pondered silently as we crested the first of many dunes to come.